hypertexthero/mga/README.md

 - [History/versions for image paths/titles/descriptions/etc](https://django-simple-history.readthedocs.org/en/latest/usage.html)
 - Rich text/Markdown for description field
 - Refactor URLs
+    - ¿Add slug field for use with tagging?
 - [Change categories from ForeignKey to M2M so we can have images categorized in more than one category](http://stackoverflow.com/a/16954696)?
 - [Tags/keywords](https://github.com/alex/django-taggit)